SureFED: Robust Federated Learning via Uncertainty-Aware Inward and Outward Inspection: Appendix

-\begin{proof}[Proof of Theorem \ref{thm:p2pfl_dp}] We will show that when clients in $\mathcal{N}^c$ are compromised, all clients' estimations on $\theta$ in \sysbase{} will converge to $\theta+\mathbf{c}b$, for a vector $\mathbf{c}$ with positive elements.
-Similar to the proof of Theorem \ref{thm:learn_bcp2pfl}, we first assume we have a synchronous setting and then we will extend the proof to our asynchronous model.

-We denote the benign nodes (the nodes that are not compromised) by $\mathcal{N}^b$.
+\begin{proof}[Proof of Theorem \ref{thm:bcp2pfl_robust}] Before proving this theorem, we need to state and prove the following theorem. \begin{theorem} If the trust weight matrix $T_t$ is fixed through time (similar to \sysbase{}), and if nodes $\mathcal{N}^c$ are compromised by Label-Flipping attack and the communication graph satisfies the relaxed connectivity constraint, the estimation of all users converge to $\theta^*+cb$ for some vector $c$ with positive elements. \end{theorem} \begin{proof}[Proof of Theorem \ref{thm:p2pfl_dp}] We denote the benign nodes (the nodes that are not compromised) by $\mathcal{N}^b$.
 Also, the benign neighbors of node $i$ at time $t$ are denoted by $\mathcal{N}^b_t(i)$.
 Similarly, we denote the compromised neighbors of node $i$ at time $t$ by $\mathcal{N}^c_t(i)$.
-According to equation \eqref{eq:SoBeUp_alg} and \eqref{eq:SoBeAgg_alg}, and similar to equation \eqref{eq:theta1}, we can write
+According to equation \eqref{eq:SoBeAgg_alg} and \eqref{eq:SoBeUp_alg}, and similar to equation \eqref{eq:theta1}, we can write

 Therefore, we have

 where $\tilde{I}$ and $\bar{T}_1$ are defined in the proof of Theorem \ref{thm:learn_bcp2pfl}.
 We also define $(\mathbf{1}^c)_{(j-1)K:jK}=1$ if $j \in \mathcal{N}^c$ and $(\mathbf{1}^c)_{(j-1)K:jK}=0$, otherwise.
 Similarly, we can write